M31glx/APD-fMRI/README.md

-# A functional MRI study of APD
+# Interactive brain systems in children with APD

 ## Project's summary
 ### Introduction